 The most beautiful tropical flowers

 I always look forward to travel to places that are a little bit more tropical, mostly because it’s so different to where I live.
 The flora and fauna is so different to back home.
 Something I’m always looking for are tropical flowers.
 Beautiful tropical flowers, frangipani and little hibiscuses.
 I love flowers and their colours.
 When I moved from Australia to Austria, I was fascinated by the beautiful balcony flowers that pop up in summer.
-Ever since I’ve been so aware of flowers in different countries.
-It’s not something I grew up with in Australia.
+Ever since, I’ve been so aware of flowers in different countries.
+It’s not something I grew up within Australia.
 We have evergreen plants, but the sun is just so strong that they don’t survive.

 In Vietnam I realised that everything just goes with the flowers.
-The patterns they put on their traditional clothes looks like the flowers that always come in spring.
+The patterns they put on their traditional clothes look like the flowers that always come in spring.
 They even sing about flowers in their traditional songs.
 Their national symbol is the lotus flower and everything about the Lotus means something special.
 There are seeds of the Lotus, the leaves of the Lotus, the designs in the Buddhist culture.
 I’ve looked at this picture all my life, but then, in a moment, it makes sense and you realise it’s a lotus and it changes everything for you.

 Unexpectedly travelling back in time with the help of a tour mate…